Bert and Vera Thiess Scholarship in Civil Engineering

 - a copy of your resume

-- a copy of your studies report from SI-net
+- a copy of your studies report from SI-net (if you are a current student)

 - demonstrated financial hardship (i.e. Centrelink statement, ATO notice, payslips, etc.)